Skip to main content

 Other frequently asked questions

 Pet ownership isn’t always easy.
-If you’re struggling with your pet and need help, we are always here to listen to your problems and talk you through some of your options in the hope to resolve them.
+If you’re struggling with your pet and need help, we’re always here to listen to your problems and talk you through some of your options in the hope to resolve them.
 Whether you need free advice, behavioural or financial support, or if you feel you need to give up your pet, we can support you through the next steps.

-Please contact our Pet Support Team here.
-Alternatively, call 0300 303 9333 between 8am and 4.30pm, seven days a week.
+You can contact our Pet Support team via the website.
+You can also call us on 0300 303 9333 between 8am and 5pm, seven days a week.

 At Woodgreen we give homeless and vulnerable pets the greatest chance of a positive future – a second chance at life.
 We put all the care, training and love into making that a reality.
 But when we have done all we can to help a pet overcome a serious medical condition, severe behavioural problem, or both, a decision has to be made about putting them to sleep.